Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Data

+In this work, when referring to completeness against a specific reference sample (e.g. a catalogue of selected AGN candidates), we mean the fraction of objects in that reference sample that are successfully identified by our method.
+This is due to the true astrophysical completeness being unknown and extremely difficult to measure from the observational data alone.
+Our context is equivalent to the standard machine learning metric of recall for the positive class, which is defined in \cref{eq:prec_rec}.

+When developing a method for initial candidate selection, whereby the goal is to flag objects for follow-up or multi-wavelength analysis, high recall is often prioritised.
+The aim is to minimise the loss of potentially interesting or rare sources (i.e. reduce false negatives), even if this comes at the cost of lower precision (i.e. including a larger fraction of contaminants or false positives in the selected sample).
+These contaminants can often be filtered out through subsequent analysis stages or by incorporating additional data.
+Our primary goal here is to demonstrate the method's capability to recover a wide variety of known AGN and QSO types, making recall a key indicator of its potential utility in broad searches.

-As is particularly true for AGN and QSO, it is impossible to create a selection criterion that will identify both with high completeness and high purity a single population of objects.
-Instead, we will use the aforementioned samples to assess contamination and purity of our method to the extent that is possible.
+As is particularly true for AGN and QSOs, it is impossible to create a selection criterion that will identify a single population of objects with high completeness and high purity.
+Instead, we shall use the aforementioned samples, many of which are only candidates themselves, to assess the contamination and purity of our method to the extent that is possible.